The EDSAC Valve Computer

 Coding for the EDSAC is performed in a form of assembly language and is a surprisingly familiar experience.
 There is an emulator available which is shown here running on Linux.
 I got as far as "Hello World" in EDSAC assembly.
 The teletype output is represented in the top right window.
 The code is in the left hand window, which would have been input encoded onto paper tape in the real system.
 The pattern of green dots in the middle is a simulation of the oscilloscope display showing the memory state of one delay line.
 The "long tank" selector chooses which delay line is shown.

-The "O" assembler instruction outputs a character to the teletype.
-The characters are picked up from the referenced memory addresses.
-I did not figure out how to do a space character!
-There's also some directives (not machine instructions) at the start and end of the code that indicate to the bootstrap loader to load the paper tape and what to do with the program.
-It's got a kind of combined BIOS and assembler that manages your program called "Initial Orders".
+The EDSAC has a form of combined BIOS and assembler that manages your program called "Initial Orders".
 Here we're loading the code into memory location 64 onwards (indicated by T64K).
 The next "GK" directive sets a program counter offset to the load point.
 The code is relocatable, just like on a modern computer, and can be loaded anywhere in RAM.
 Memory locations are relative to the load position.
 The next instruction actually causes the CPU to halt which was apparently best practice so that you can verify on the display that the program has actually loaded into memory properly before running it.

 Things EDSAC assembler makes hard are: it didn't originally have an index register because the concept hadn't been invented at the time of machine's design, although the machine did acquire one some years later when this was figured out.
 To deal with a vector you ended up doing tricks with self modifying code.
-Neither did it have a subroutine jump instruction because that concept hadn't been invented yet either, although there was a trick called a "Wheeler jump", named for the inventor David Wheeler, that achieved the same effect.
+It did not have a subroutine jump instruction because that concept hadn't been invented yet either, although there was a trick called a "Wheeler jump", named for the inventor David Wheeler, that achieved the same effect.

 I fired up the games library, like this classic from 1952 called "OXO".
 This may have been the first ever computer game, although as with any "first", it's always hard to tell and depends how you define it.